Prostate Cancer, Advanced or MetastaticSkip to the navigation

 - Nausea or vomiting.
 After vomiting has stopped for 1 hour, sip a rehydration drink to restore lost fluids and nutrients.
 Watch for and treat early signs of dehydration.
 Older adults can quickly become dehydrated from vomiting.
 Your doctor may also prescribe medicines to control nausea and vomiting.
 For more information on how to deal with these side effects, see:

 - Pain.
 For pain, talk to your doctor about using aspirin, acetaminophen (such as Tylenol), or another type of nonsteroidal anti-inflammatory drug (NSAID).
-Or ask about a narcotic medicine.
+Or ask about an opioid medicine.
 You can also try an alternative therapy such as biofeedback.
 Be sure to discuss with your doctor any home treatment you use for pain.

 - Diarrhea.
 Don't eat until you are feeling better.
 Take frequent, small sips of water or a rehydration drink and small bites of salty crackers.
 Begin eating mild foods (such as rice, dry toast or crackers, bananas, broth, and applesauce) the next day or sooner, depending on how you feel.